Oberhausen–Arnhem railway: Electrification of the line

 In 1964/66, the whole two-track main line was electrified.
 Voltages change between the German 15 kV / 16.7 Hz AC and the Dutch 1.5 kV DC system in Emmerich station.
 The different electrifical systems, along with the different train protection systems, force electric locomotives to be changed in Emmerich.
 Electric multiple units that can operate on the systems of both countries were first developed in 2001 and approved for operation in 2007.

 Development of long-distance rail services

 The Amsterdam-Cologne D-trains (D-Zug, that is luxury express trains), then stopping in Emmerich, Empel-Rees, Wesel, Dinslaken and Oberhausen, were replaced in June 1991 by EuroCity trains that operate without stopping between Emmerich and Oberhausen.
-The EuroCity trains were mostly replaced in November 2000 by Intercity-Express (ICE) services between Amsterdam and Cologne, using modern multi-system electrical multiple units capable of high-speeds, which did not need to stop in Emmerich any more.
+The EuroCity trains were mostly replaced in November 2000 by Intercity-Express (ICE) services between Amsterdam and Cologne, using modern multi-system electrical multiple units capable of high-speeds, which no longer needed to stop in Emmerich.
 Since December 2002, the new Cologne–Frankfurt high-speed rail line has provided a direct through connection to Frankfurt am Main.
 At the same time, the two remaining EuroCity trains were also replaced by electric multiple units.
 After that the only long-distance train stopping in Emmerich and Wesel was a night train, and since December 2005 it only stops in Emmerich.